arthurwhg/CAPC/README.md

 # About
-This is a project on christian assistant and pastor caring service on AI and ML technologies.
+This is a project for faith based services on AI and ML technologies.
-It is initiated by a group of students of ML/AI certificate progrom from UC santa Cruze silicon vally extension.
+It is initiated by m4christ.net group.

 ## Roadmaps
 ### version 1